Here’s our 10 tips for managing family home working over the coming weeks, updated for the January/February 2021 national lockdown.

 Tensions may rise at home over time with everyone restricted to being at home together with a mix of different personalities and temperaments.
 Do what you can to ensure everyone’s safety, reducing conflict and deflecting arguments.

 Support each other to be understanding of others and to look out for each others’ physical and mental wellbeing.
-Turn the news off if you are finding it to be too overwhelming, do fun activities, connect with family and friends remotely, change your routine and pace at the weekends and get outside if possible.
+Turn the news off if you are finding it to be too overwhelming, do fun activities, connect with family and friends remotely, change your routine and pace at the weekends and get outside when possible.

 8. Give in to the virus